JetBrains-Research/revizor/README.md

 # Bug Finder

-A static code analysis tool for locating complicated, semantic, and (as far as possible) buggy patterns in your Python code.
+A static code analysis tool for locating and fixing complicated, semantic, and (as far as possible) buggy patterns in your Python code.
 We use graphs-based patterns, which were gathered from 120 GitHub repositories by [code-change-miner](https://github.com/JetBrains-Research/code-change-miner) tool.

-Behind the scenes, this plugin runs an inspection which builds mappings between isomorphic subgraphs of mined patterns and *fine-grained Program Dependence Graph (fgPDG)* of your code, that is built automatically on the fly.
+Behind the scenes, the plugin runs an inspection which builds isomorphic mappings between fine-grained Program Dependence Graphs of mined patterns and a similar graph of your code, and then suggests you a relevant quick-fix to repair the highlighted code fragment.

 <img src="https://i.ibb.co/ySN4dcy/presentation.gif" alt="Plugin demo">